esteinig/scrubby/README.md

   --min-cov 0.5 \
   --min-mapq 50 \
   --format paf
 ```

-Add the `--extract` flag to any of the above tasks to reverse read depletion for read extraction:
+Add the `--extract` (`-e`) flag to any of the above tasks to reverse read depletion for read extraction:

 ```
 scrubby reads --extract ...